-- 4. GemStone/S 64 Bit is provided as a compressed file with a name similar to GemStone64Bit3.6.2-RISC6000.AIX.zip.
+- 4. GemStone/S 64 Bit is provided as a compressed file with a name similar to GemStone64Bit3.7.0-RISC6000.AIX.zip.
 Move this distribution file to the directory location in which GemStone will be installed, InstallDir. - 5.
 Unzip the distribution file using unzip. - 6.
-The InstallDir now contains a GemStone directory with a name similar to GemStone64Bit3.6.2-RISC6000.AIX.
+The InstallDir now contains a GemStone directory with a name similar to GemStone64Bit3.7.0-RISC6000.AIX.

-In addition to subdirectories, this directory also contains the text file version.txt, which identifies this particular product and release of GemStone.
+In addition to subdirectories, this directory also contains the text files version.txt, which identifies this particular product and release of GemStone, and externals.sha.txt, which lists shas for external projects included in this version.
 The GemStone server is now installed.